You still file US taxes from Cayman

 FATCA — Form 8938

-The Foreign Account Tax Compliance Act (FATCA) requires reporting of specified foreign financial assets on Form 8938, filed with your annual tax return.
+The Foreign Account Tax Compliance Act (FATCA) can require reporting of specified foreign financial assets on Form 8938, filed with your annual tax return.
 This is in addition to FBAR — yes, you may need to report the same accounts on both forms.

 - Assets covered: bank accounts, investment accounts, foreign pension plans, interest in foreign entities, foreign-issued life insurance or annuity contracts.